Satoshi-Samourai/dunder-lsp-operators-guide/README.md

 &nbsp;

 ### There are four points to keep in mind:
 1) Dunder LSP works only for LND nodes in combination with [Blixt Wallet](https://blixtwallet.github.io/) at the moment.
+Dunder LSP channels are private.
 2) You have to have some solid knowledge of how to use Terminal and Linux, as well as IP networks and proxy servers.
 3) I am far from being a developer, so this guide is built solely on my experience while setting up my own Dunder LSP Server https://lsp.btc-payserver.eu (no need to go there, dunder lsp servers do not have websites)
 4) I link to guides from experienced Bitcoiners and developers I used myself.
 But still -> do your own research.